 Yesterday we had an interesting day.
-We had a visit to the DMZ with a North Korean Defector.
-Here we visited different attractions in the DMZ and even got to see North Korea from a far.
-This day made us realise how lucky we are just to be born in a free country.
+We had a visit to the The Korean Demilitarized Zone (DMZ) with a North Korean Defector.
+At the DMZ we visited different attractions and even got to see North Korea from a far.
+This very informative, educational day made us realise how lucky we are just to be born in a free country.
+We highly recommend a tour to the DMZ if you’re in Korea.
+There are several companies that operate DMZ tours, and the only way to go there is with a tour.
+We went with the travel operator Panmunjom Travel Center.
+In this Panmunjom tour review we share our experiences of our visit to the DMZ.

 Of course, we were very interested in visiting the JSA Security Force Camp Bonifas.
+This is the closest you can get to North Korea from South Korea.
 Here you can actually see North Korean soldiers and stand on the North Korean border.
 Unfortunately, the spots for this are quickly filled up and we couldn’t go.
-Make sure to book at least three weeks up front if you really want to do this.
+Make sure to book at least three weeks up front if you really want to go on a JSA tour.

 What is the DMZ?